 CEPF support also enabled the fund to explore funding opportunities with individual and corporate donors.
-While the potential of these donors as a long term funding source has not yet been fully realized, CNF has had modest success, with contributions by two banks in Georgia and one in Armenia, plus a single individual donor.
+While the potential of these donors as a long-term funding source was not fully realized, CNF had modest success, with contributions by two banks in Georgia and one in Armenia, plus a single individual donor.
 The main target of the fund remains the hydrocarbon industry in Azerbaijan, which is now a more realistic target with the recent expansion of the fund's grant making into this country.
-Overall, the fund is moving in the right direction, in the face of a challenging economic climate.
-CNF's endowment had reached €16 million by June 2012, having started at €7 million.
+Overall, the fund had significant success, in the face of a challenging economic climate.
+CNF's endowment reached €16 million by June 2012, having started at €7 million.

 CEPF awarded two consolidation grants to World Wide Fund for Nature (WWF), which is the international conservation NGO with the largest program in the hotspot.
-The largest of these grants aims to enhance the ecological integrity of the Greater Caucasus corridor by establishing Khevsureti Key Biodiversity Area (KBA) as a national park.
-At the landscape level, the protection of Khevsureti KBA would create a connecting bridge between Tusheti National Park in the east and Kazbegi National Park in the west.
-This would be the final link in an unbroken chain of protected areas spanning more than 300 kilometers of the central section of the Greater Caucasus corridor, and provide a protected area landscape of sufficient scale to maintain large-scale ecosystem processes, support viable populations of landscape species (such as Caucasian leopard, brown bear, bezoar goat and European lynx) and provide resilience to the future impacts of climate change.
-The new national park would also link to Ingushsky Sanctuary and Erzi Nature Reserve to the north, in the Russian part of the corridor, thereby facilitating movement of wildlife across the international border and creating opportunities for transboundary cooperation.
+The largest of these grants aimed to enhance the ecological integrity of the Greater Caucasus corridor by establishing Khevsureti Key Biodiversity Area (KBA) as a national park.
+At the landscape level, Khevsureti KBA forms a connecting bridge between Tusheti National Park in the east and Kazbegi National Park in the west: the final link in an unbroken chain of protected areas spanning more than 300 kilometers of the central section of the Greater Caucasus corridor, which protects a landscape of sufficient scale to maintain large-scale ecosystem processes, support viable populations of landscape species (such as Caucasian leopard, brown bear, bezoar goat and European lynx) and provide resilience to the future impacts of climate change.
+Khevsureti KBA also links with Ingushsky Sanctuary and Erzi Nature Reserve to the north, in the Russian Federation, thereby creating opportunities for transboundary cooperation.

-The formal gazettal process for Khevsureti was not completed during the initial investment period, and, consequently, it remains the only site in the pivotal central section of the Greater Caucasus corridor to lack basic infrastructure and management systems.
-Part of the explanation for the slower progress with protected area establishment at Khevsureti is the fact that baseline socio-economic surveys revealed the presence of around 250 families in the wider area, which argued for a gradual, consultative approach, to ensure that conservation goals were pursued in ways supportive of the livelihood needs of local communities.
+The formal gazettal process for Khevsureti was not completed during the initial investment period, and, consequently, it remained the only site in the pivotal central section of the Greater Caucasus corridor to lack basic infrastructure and management systems.
+Part of the explanation for the slower progress with protected area establishment at Khevsureti was the fact that baseline socio-economic surveys had revealed the presence of around 250 families in the wider area, which argued for a gradual, consultative approach, to ensure that conservation goals were pursued in ways supportive of the livelihood needs of local communities.
 Following extensive consultations with the relevant authorities and the communities themselves, a formal proposal was submitted to the Georgian Parliament for the establishment of a protected area complex comprising: Pshav-Khevsureti National Park (75,936 hectares); Pshav-Khevsureti Support Zone (30,301 hectares); Asa Sanctuary (3,943 hectares); and Roshka Natural Monument (133 hectares).
-Submission of the proposal was delayed due to the general election in October 2012 and the subsequent change of government but the proposal is currently in front of the Parliamentary Committee for Environment and is expected to pass into law in early 2014.
+Following a delay due to a general election and subsequent change of government, the proposal passed into law in April 2014.